sylwiaeb/akordeon-page/README.md

 Sample page based on delivered psd file.

-*Assigmnet for job interview for 'The digitals'
+*Assigmnet for job interview by 'The digitals'